 Google earth snapshot: F-4 and F-5 fighter jets on “storage” at Teg airbase

-In addition to combat aircraft in the Air Force of the Republic of Korea, approximately 180 training aircraft are used.
-In addition to the Korean T-50 and CT-1, their number includes the 15 British Hawk Mk 67 and 23 Russian IL-103.
-In the military transport segment of the South Korean air force there are 12 US C-130H and 20 Spanish CN-235M.
-Long-range radar and electronic reconnaissance provide 4 aircraft AWACS Boeing 737 AEW & C and 8 reconnaissance Hawker 800SIG and 800RA.
+In addition to combat aircraft, the Air Force of the Republic of Korea uses approximately 180 training aircraft.
+Among them, in addition to the Korean T-50 and KT-1, includes 15 British "Hawk" Mk 67 and 23 Russian Il-103.
+The military transport segment of the South Korean Air Force has 12 American C-130H and 20 Spanish CN-235M.
+Long-range radar patrol and electronic reconnaissance are provided by 4 Boeing 737 AEW & C AWACS aircraft and 8 Hawker 800SIG and 800RA reconnaissance aircraft.

 Google Earth snapshot: South Korean military transport aircraft at Gimhae airbase

 As of mid-year 2016, the Air Force had more than 70 helicopters.
 The most numerous are the American ones: MD 500, HH-60P, CH-47D, but 7 Russian Ka-32 fly in the search and rescue service of the Republic of Korea Air Force.